Matthosy/IPMI-FanPilot/README.md

 - **No Plain Text:** No credentials stored in plain text on disk
 - **Unique IV:** Each encryption uses a unique Initialization Vector
 - **Input Validation:** IPMI commands protected against injection attacks
-- **Secure Execution:** Commands executed through PowerShell with validation
+- **Secure Execution:** Commands executed with validation
 - **Auto-Generated File:** credentials.json is created automatically, no manual setup needed
+- **Security Patched:** All CVEs resolved in Docker image
+- **Non-root Container:** Docker runs as non-root user for security

+For detailed security information, see `SECURITY.md`

 ---